-REVEREND CHARLES IRVIN, or "Father Charlie," as he is known, was born in Ann Arbor, Michigan, on January 6, 1933.
+REVEREND CHARLES IRVIN was born in Ann Arbor, Michigan, on January 6, 1933.
 He was raised and educated there, graduating from the University of Michigan's Law School.
 After a brief career as an attorney he entered the seminary and was ordained a priest in 1967.
 Shortly thereafter he began an eleven-year ministry at St. Mary's Student Chapel in Ann Arbor.
 A rich variety of ministries followed including appointments to many advisory positions in the Church and three other pastorates.
 In the early 1970s he began writing columns for several Catholic newspapers in Michigan.
 In 1999 he was appointed founding editor of Faith magazine, published by the Diocese of Lansing, Michigan.
 Today, the magazine serves seven dioceses.
 Fr.
 Irvin passed into eternity on February 11, 2021.
 May God rest his soul.

 REVEREND MR. DONALD COX is a permanent deacon of the Archdiocese of Detroit.
 On June 9, 1979, Deacon Don was ordained to the diaconate by His Eminence John Cardinal Dearden, an important American Father of the Second Vatican Council.
-He is currently assigned to St. Cornelius parish in Dryden, Michigan.
 Married and the father of three children and grandfather to four children, Deacon Don was born and raised in Detroit, and educated at St. Brigid Elementary School, Mackenzie High School, and Lawrence Technological University.
 His theological training was taken at Detroit's Sacred Heart Major Seminary.

 Guest Columnists are always welcome at Catholic Journal.
 If you have authored an essay that you feel would be of interest to our readers, please pass it our way.
 We especially welcome contributions from those passionate about their faith and the enduring traditions of America.